Max094Reikeb/ExtraProceduresPlugin/README.md

-# MoreProcedureBlocks
+# ExtraProcedures

-MoreProcedureBlocks is a MCreator plugin whose role is to give you more procedure blocks to make your freedom bigger.
+ExtraProcedures is a MCreator plugin whose role is to give you more procedure blocks to make your freedom bigger.
 If you encounter any problem, go to the **Issues** tab and create a new one.

 # How do I install it?
 There are two ways to install the plugin: